Last Updated on August 29, 2022

 Among both, goose down is a bit expensive yet lightweight and synthetic is less costly but heavier.
 Mummy bags can hold heat perfectly, best for winter.
-Moreover, sleeping pads help to keep you warmer, and it provides cushion on your back, shoulder, hips on an uneven surface.
+Moreover, sleeping pads help to keep you warmer, and it provides a cushion on your back, shoulder, and hips on an uneven surface.

 Tent Camping Mattress